clykins90/photo_report/README.md

 - Photos are stored in MongoDB GridFS for efficient retrieval
 - The frontend uses server-provided URLs to access photos, not temporary blob URLs
 - Proper URL handling ensures photos can be accessed across sessions and devices
+- Enhanced path handling for files with relative paths (./file.jpg) and FileSystemFileHandle objects
+- Robust fallback mechanisms for image loading with multiple retry strategies

 #### Vercel Configuration
 The application uses a specific Vercel configuration to handle both the frontend SPA and backend API: